ECCC-ASTD-MRD/librmn/src/fst/README.md

     * `fst_file` is an opaque handle to a file, and allows for file operations like opening, searching, reading and writing.
     * `fst_record` encapsulates all attributes of a record, as well as its data.
 It represents an item that be written to or read from a file.

+### Searching
+Most attributes of `fst_record` are considered _directory metadata_ and are searchable (for both `RSF` and `XDF`).
+Search criteria are specified differently depending on whether you are using the Fortran or the C interface.
+[Examples are available below](#ex-search-read).
+* In Fortran: Search parameters are specified directly (and individually) as function parameters.
+Any unspecified parameter will be ignored during the search.
+* In C: Search parameters are specified as a set, represented by an `fst_record` instance.
+Any attribute of `fst_record` that is left at its default value will be ignored during the search.

 <a id="parallel-write"></a>

 ## Parallel write